pq-CUC/Lore/README.md

 ## 1. C Reference Implementation

-Located in `Lore/Reference implementation/ref/`, this is a full C implementation of the Lore scheme, supporting three security levels (128-bit, 192-bit, and 256-bit) as defined in the paper.
+Located in `Lore/Reference implementation/ref/`, this is a full C implementation of the Lore scheme, supporting four security levels (128-bit, 256-bit, 384-bit, and 512-bit) as defined in the paper.

 ### Compilation

-The project uses a `Makefile` that defines different compilation flags for each security level (`-DLORE_LEVEL=1`, `-DLORE_LEVEL=2`, `-DLORE_LEVEL=3`).
+The project uses a `Makefile` that defines different compilation flags for each security level (-DLORE_LEVEL=1, -DLORE_LEVEL=2, -DLORE_LEVEL=3, -DLORE_LEVEL=4).

 **Compiling All Levels**